Finite element methods for electroneutral multicomponent electrolyte flows: Governing equations and salt-charge transformation

 where $\bm{\psi}_Z := \bm{Z} \bm{\psi}$ and $\bm{M}_Z := \bm{Z} \bm{M} \bm{Z}^{\top}$.
 Since the \textit{transformed Onsager transport matrix} $\bm{M}_Z$ is congruent to $\bm{M}$, it retains the crucial structural properties of symmetry and positive-semidefiniteness (with a nullspace of dimension one).

 \Crefrange{eq:vt_ensosm_mc}{eq:vt_ensosm_osm} structurally resemble the uncharged OSM equations.
 In particular, the stationary version of \crefrange{eq:vt_ensosm_mc}{eq:vt_ensosm_osm} (removing the time derivative term in \cref{eq:vt_ensosm_mc}) may be coupled to the stationary Stokes equations for $v$ and $p$, and the resulting problem can be solved using the stationary SOSM solver of \cite{baier2024high}.
 The Picard linearized analysis of \cite{baier2024high} is applicable in such a setting.
 However, instead of working with this formulation we will instead further develop \cref{eq:vt_ensosm_osm} by expressing the chemical potential gradients in terms of mole fraction gradients.
 Consequently we will not need a constitutive formula for the chemical potentials (or equivalently, activities) and will only need a constitutive formula for the thermodynamic factors.
-The mole fractions transform as $\bm{x}_Z := \bm{Z}^{-\top} \bm{x}$ and electroneutrality implies $(\bm{x}_Z)_n = 0$, hence we write
+The mole fractions transform as $\bm{x}_Z := \bm{Z}^{-\top} \bm{x}$ and electroneutrality implies $(\bm{x}_Z)_n = 0$, hence we write $\bm{x}_Z^{\top} = [\bm{x}_{\nu}^{\top} , 0]$ with $\bm{x}_{\nu}$ an $(n-1) \times 1$ column vector that parametrizes composition of the electroneutral mixture.
+The normalization constraint $\sum_{i=1}^n x_i = 1$ transforms to